syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Shape-Annotation.md

 {% endhighlight %}
 {% endtabs %}

-Shape annotation selection will be allowed only if the `SfPdfViewer.AnnotationSettings.Constarints` API is set to `AnnotationConstraints.Selectable`.
+Shape annotation selection will be allowed only if the `SfPdfViewer.AnnotationSettings.Constraints` API is set to `AnnotationConstraints.Selectable`.
 The following code prevents the shape annotations selection, even though the `Constraints` property of the shape annotation is set to `AnnotationConstraints.Selectable`.

 {% tabs %}
 {% highlight c# %}